GPS-GmbH/docs/user/settings/import-certificate.md

 **Disadvantages:**

 * Lots of steps.
-* You must get the root certificate on a separate way.
+* Download of the GPS Root Certificate is required.

 ### → Via Chrome browser